niallkehoe/kalshi-rust/README.md

 ### HTTP Requests: ✅
 As of now the project supports interacting with Kalshi's RESTful API **fully**.
-The only features missing from that part of the project are as follows:
-- Advanced API features (Waiting for the devs to give me access)

 However any user of this library can build a rust trading bot using this library if they wish!